• Skip to main content

 • Steinberger’s open-source Clawdbot pulled 8,000+ stars as a self-hosted Jarvis.

-• Connects to Telegram, WhatsApp, iMessage and Slack as a contact.
+• It connects to Telegram, WhatsApp, iMessage, and Slack as a single contact.

 • Persistent memory is the big draw vs. forgetful consumer AI assistants.